marat-gainullin/mongo-client/README.md

-# Platypus.js pluggable mongo client
+# Platypus.js mongo client
-This is JavaScript library for Nashorn JavaScript engine and can be used in [Platypus.js](https://github.com/marat-gainullin/platypus-js) environment.
+This is JavaScript library for Nashorn JavaScript engine.
+It can be used in [Platypus.js](https://github.com/marat-gainullin/platypus-js) environment.

 ## Using the mongo client in gradle project
 To use this mongo client, you should add this dependency to your runtime dependencies: